 That twisty stuff really makes the drop slide better.

-Lagoon isn't anything special when it comes to the dining department.
-For the most part, it just has your typical chain resteraunts, only marked up at crazy high prices.
+Lagoon finally has something it can brag about in their dining department!
+And that, would be the Bier Gartens.
+Yeah.
+They have beer gardens at Lagoon, and I have to admit!
+It's really good!
+Not only does the entire new area kind of look like some sort of small quaint little German village, but the food is actually really good too.
+It's pretty much German Food.
+So Brautswurth, Schnitzel, and all sorts of good beer!
+Sure, it's not quite as good as the real stuff you have in Germany.
+But you know what?
+It's still really freaking good scnitzel!
+Great Brautwurst!
+And they have all sorts of good beer!
+Easily the best stuff in Lagoon's food department.
+Because the rest of the park, it just has your typical chain resteraunts, only marked up at crazy high prices.
 For instance, we ate at the Subway here one time (I forget why though) and the meal cost me nearly $15.
 Yes, I did get a Foot Long, but still!!!
 Granted, it's still not that bad by Amusement Park standards.
 I mean, at least it's not as bad as the Taco Bell at the Santa Monica Pier.
 And I'm not even going into the outrageous prices at Knotts Berry Farm.
 But even the chains in the park aren't the best.
-Subway isn't that good, and though I hate to jump on the hate-wagon for Arbys, but yeah.
-I'm not a big fan.
+Subway isn't that good, and I'm not the biggest Arbys fan either.
 They have a Thai place, but it just seems like the same sort of crappy place downtown that doesn't seem that good.
 Apparently, I've heard they have a BBQ place, but I've certainly never seen it.
 And then, yeah.
-There's all the typical treats and goodies you'd find at any theme park, except here, when you get ice cream, you get both a cup and a cone. =) But honestly, the one thing Lagoon has going for its dining department would be the Beaver Tails.
-I can't think of any park that sells them and yeah.
+There's all the typical treats and goodies you'd find at any theme park, except here, when you get ice cream, you get both a cup and a cone. =) But honestly, the one thing Lagoon has going for its dining department would be Swig Soda the Beaver Tails.
+Swig Soda is a local Utah thing, so if you're a local, you probably don't care.
+But basically, it's just Soda Cocktails.
+They're great!
+Just add Vodka, and you have yourself a real cocktail!
+And as for Beaver Tails, I can't think of any park that sells them and yeah.
 They are REALLY good.
 Definetly make sure you get one.
 They're both delicous and unique to America. =)

 Theming and Other Attractions